hkotek/hkotek.com/_posts/2022-12-29-altac-how-to-get-started-2.md

 * A handout, slides, or written description of a study you are about to undertage (such as you might share with your advisor or a lab meeting) could be described as a *design document*.
 * *Guidelines* you create for your studies are a type of document linguists routinely produce in the course of their job if they work with annotation or data analysis.
-* You could consider hosting a mock version of a study you design on your personal website or on GitHub to showcase your skills to potential employers, along with your design documents and guidelines.
+* You could consider hosting a version of a study you design on your personal website or on GitHub to showcase your skills to potential employers, along with your design documents and guidelines, data visualization of the results, and a short writeup of the main findings.
+Think of it as an entry in a portfolio.

 Finally, to be a bit cynical but also realistic, it can be easier to obtain funding for experimental research than theoretical research sometimes.
 If you can find some small pots of money in the university or outside it, you could then add a relevant line to your resume about convincing stakeholders of the utility of your work and obtaining external funding.

 ## Learn qualitative research methods

 In addition to (or instead of, if it's not your jam) quantitative methods, some jobs require diverse qualitative research skills.
-Some jobs are described as *mixed methods* or just straightforwardly as having a *quantitative* focus.
+Some jobs are described as *mixed methods* or just straightforwardly as having a *qualitative* focus.
 Again, your university may offer courses or you may self-teach using online materials.

 Here I want to stress that **consultant work** (aka *fieldwork*) should absolutely count as relevant experience.
 Whether you go out into the field or you work with native speakers in your office, you develop skills that can be used in non-academic settings.